luismartinezs/ahtleanx-home-workout-app/README.md

 - [x] Clicking on the timer does not change it right out, one second elapses
 - [x] Keep in localStorage last workout done
 - [x] In home indicate which was the last workout done
+- [x] Mobile view shows everything without need to scroll

 PWA:
-- [ ] Deploy app in netlify and run performance audit
+- [x] Deploy app in netlify and run performance audit
 - [ ] Workouts can be accessed offline (PWA)

+- [ ] Remove tests
+- [ ] Clean up unused files

 Load data asynchronously
 - [x] Load data ascynchronously (an async function)